 The above are just a few examples of how you can apply knowledge about the various types of grants to your fundraising process.

 And well, that’s a start.
-Once you have identified which grant to solicit from, discuss with your board and team about your choice.
+Once you have identified the type of nonprofit grant to solicit from, discuss with your board and team your choice.
 Make sure you build a solid case for why you stand a good chance of winning that grant and how you plan to use the money.

-This inter-organization analysis of the grant proposal works in your favor because
+This inter-organization analysis of the type of nonprofit grant proposal works in your favor because

 - The board gets a clear picture of your reasoning behind applying for a particular grant.
 They can objectively judge how useful this grant would be for your cause.